 Rice and Shinto

-Rice and Shinto are closely related to each other.
+Rice and Shinto have a close relationship each other.

-According to a Japanese legend which forms a platform of Shinto, the Sun Goddess, Amaterasu sent her grandson named Ninigino-miya from heaven (Takamagahara) to Japan.
+According to a Japanese legend which forms a platform of Shinto, the Sun Goddess (Amaterasu) sent her grandson (Ninigino-miya) from heaven to Japan.

-Supported by this story, rice has been considered as a sacred plant and has played an important role in Shinto since ancient times.
+Partly because of this story, rice has been considered as a sacred plant and played an important role in Shinto since ancient times.

 Shinto is the indigenous religion in Japan.